 With one of the most developed internet infrastructures in the world, accessing the internet is easy is South Korea.
-Wi-Fi hot spots and cyber cafes are easily found in the cities, although when travelling in remote areas please be aware that internet access may be harder to find.
+Wi-Fi hot spots and cyber cafes are easily found in the cities, although when traveling in remote areas please be aware that internet access may be harder to find.

 South Korea has a combination of squat toilets and western-style flushable toilets.
 It's a good idea to carry your own toilet paper and hand sanitizer or soap as these are rarely provided in public toilets.